kumavis/tor-ts/examples/http-proxy/README.md

 Node Proxy Server for http/https/websockets over tor.

-For http/ws proxying, uses `http-proxy` with a `createConnection` parameter from `makeHttpCreateConnectionFnForCircuit` For https proxying, uses simple stream forwarding via `proxyCircuitStreamDuplex` / `circuitStreamToNodeDuplex`
+For http/ws proxying, uses `http-proxy` with a Node HTTP Agent.

-### requirements
+For https proxying, uses simple stream forwarding via `proxyCircuitStreamDuplex` / `circuitStreamToNodeDuplex`

-this currently expects a chutney testnet running the `basic-min` network in the background
+This demo establishes a single tor circuit and on it opens up new a tor stream for each request.

 ### usage